valarnet/valarnet-blog/posts/20230214-multicast-listener-discovery.md

   - "multicast"
 ---

 Multicast Listener Discovery (MLD) is a component of the IPv6 "suite."
-MLDv1 is specified in [RFC 2710](https://www.rfc-editor.org/rfc/rfc2710) and MLDv2 is specified in [RFC 3810](https://www.rfc-editor.org/rfc/rfc3810)
+MLDv1 is specified in <a href="https://www.rfc-editor.org/rfc/rfc2710" target="_blank">RFC 2710</a> and MLDv2 is specified in <a href="https://www.rfc-editor.org/rfc/rfc3810" target="_blank">RFC 3810</a>

 The purpose of MLD tracks similarly to the one IGMP accomplishes in IPv4 networks.
 That is, it is used to manage membership of hosts and routers to multicast groups.